 Yuchai's operations and those of its suppliers are predominantly based in China and therefore have been adversely affected by the foregoing measures and recovery is ongoing.
-The market outlook for automobile industry sales has deteriorated, national and global economic growth has slowed and the liquidity and financial conditions of our customers have weakened.
-Yuchai has experienced and is continuing to experience increased supply lead times, supply disruptions, reduced manufacturing capacity and limited transport and shipping options from and to affected regions.
+The market outlook for automobile industry sales remains volatile, national and global economic growth has slowed and the liquidity and financial conditions of some of our customers may have weakened.
+Yuchai has experienced and may continue to experience increased supply lead times, supply disruptions, reduced manufacturing capacity and limited transport and shipping options from and to affected regions.
+Relaxation of restrictions on economic and social activities may also lead to new cases which may lead to re-imposed restrictions.
+We cannot assure you that the COVID-19 pandemic can be eliminated or contained in the near future, or at all, or a resurgence or similar outbreak will not occur again.

-Due to the Chinese government's effective containment measures of COVID-19 and our employees' tireless efforts during this period, Yuchai has observed an initial recovery in its operations.
+Due to the Chinese government's effective containment measures of COVID-19 and our employees' tireless efforts during this period, Yuchai has observed a recovery in its operations.
 Yuchai resumed operations in mid-February 2020 at a relatively small scale due to the shortage of engine components and materials as a result of continuing supply chain disruptions.
-Utilization rate surpassed 50% in mid-March 2020 and ramp up is continuing.
-While the COVID-19 pandemic is ongoing and its dynamic nature makes it difficult to forecast the pandemic's effects on the results of our operations for 2020 and in subsequent years, as of the date of this Annual Report, we expect a decline in both production and sales in the first quarter of 2020 compared to the same period of 2019 with potential continuing impact in subsequent periods.
+For 2020, full year capacity utilization rate has recovered to 67.2%.
+In light of the uncertainties in the global market and economic conditions attributable to the COVID-19 pandemic, we will continue to evaluate the nature and extent of the impact of COVID-19 to our financial condition and liquidity.
+The COVID-19 pandemic is ongoing and its dynamic nature makes it difficult to forecast the pandemic's effects on the results of our operations for 2021 and in subsequent years.
 See also "Item 3.
 Key Information - Risk Factors - Risks Relating to China - Outbreaks of communicable diseases in various parts of China and other countries may materially and adversely affect our business, financial condition and results of operations".